 The common area of the house is open and inviting – a flowing kitchen, dining and living room combination blends the interior space naturally with the outdoor terraces.
 For an open floor plan such as this, the multi-sided Pier-40 wood fireplace by Heat & Glo was selected for both function and ambiance.
 “We needed a focal point to connect those spaces and the three-sided Pier-40 fireplace was a perfect choice for us,” Bach detailed.
 “The fireplace connected the surrounding spaces into one, made the fire enjoyable from all sides, and created a warm and cozy atmosphere.”

 Magdalena Bach is a designer with passion and talent for elegant, contemporary architecture and interior design.
-Magdalena worked as an architect in Denmark before relocating to the United States in 2005.
+Magdalena studied architecture and urban design in Poland and Denmark, and worked for many years as an architect in Denmark.

 Since 2005 she has been based in Atlanta.
 It was there in 2009 that she founded Bach Design Studio, where she has produced a range of works encompassing architecture, interior design and industrial design.
 She has been involved with the Modern Atlanta movement, organizing festivals and bringing Scandinavian architects and artists to Atlanta.
 She has also been a part of the architecture faculty at Southern Polytechnic State University, School of Architecture.

 Her projects are characterized by harmony, natural light, seamless flow between outdoor and indoor spaces, use of sustainable materials and careful attention to detail.